Raman-Singh-Shekhawat/Tooltip/README.md

 ● Users can also edit the background, text size, and padding of the target elements which are the buttons in this case.

-# Please Note:

-● The tooltip functionality is under development.
-However, upon hovering over the button(s), the tooltip shall be visible.

-● As soon as the functionality is fully functional, the developer will remove this section of the README (i.e. lines 12-16).

-● The UI has been very carefully designed to keep it almost 100% accurate to the design provided.